Hector Tubonemi

 Hector Tubonemi (born 5 September 1988) is a Nigerian footballer who currently plays for Slovan Galanta.

 Career

 He started his football career with Christ the King FC of Port Harcourt and joined 2008 to Slovak club ŠK Blava Jaslovské Bohunice.

+In 2014, Tubonemi joined MFK Zemplín Michalovce on a short term loan.

+In 2015, he joined then 2.
+Liga club Tatran Presov.
+Tubonemi made his Slovak First Football League debut in a 1:0 loss against MFK Ružomberok, playing the full 90” minutes.

 In 2019, Tubonemi joined FC Slovan Galanta.